nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 2. `SplitLah` then parses the input by using methods in the `Parser` class to obtain a `ActivityListCommand` object.
 3. `ActivityListCommand#run` method is then invoked to run the `activity /list` command.
 4. The list of activities are stored in a `Profile` object, hence `Manager#getProfile` is called.
-5. To retrieve the session containing the activity list from the `Profile` object, `Profile#getSession` is executed, returning a session containing all the activities to be listed.
+5. Once the `Profile` object is returned, `Profile#getSession` is called to retrieve the `Session` object that the list of activities is stored in, with the specified session unique identifier from the list of sessions.
 6. Once the session is retrieved, `ActivityListCommand` class runs `Session#getActivityListSummaryString`.
-   1. If the activity list in the session is empty, the Session class returns a `String` object containing an error message.
+   1. If the activity list in the `Session` object is empty, the `Session` class returns a `String` object containing an error message.
-   2. If it's not empty, a `String` object representing a table summarising the list of activities in the session is returned.
+   2. Else, a `String` object representing a table summarising the list of activities in the session is returned.
 7. Finally, the method `TextUI#printlnMessageWithDivider` is called to print the message returned.

 ## Group Commands